Borim7/radio-tray/README.md

 Alternative you can build a debian package by running `build.sh`, the package will be generated under dist.
 For signed debian package use `build.sh --sign`

 You need to install RadioTray.
-To run RadioTray, you should execute 'bin/radiotray' or 'python3 -m radiotray' from the extracted tarball.
+To run RadioTray, you should execute `bin/radiotray` or `python3 -m radiotray` from the extracted tarball.

 # Authors & Acknowlegements

 RadioTray was written by Carlos Ribeiro <carlosmribeiro1@gmail.com>.
 RadioTray is Copyright (c) 2009, 2010 by Carlos Ribeiro <carlosmribeiro1@gmail.com>; it is distributed under the GNU General Public License, see COPYING for details.

 Radio Tray icon is a GPL icon made by WooThemes